-- Urinary tract infections can cause the urine to have a foul smell
+- UTIs can cause the urine to have a foul smell.

-Many of the changes to urine color are temporary or reversed when a certain product or food is no longer used.
+Many of the changes in urine color are temporary or reversible following a change in diet or medication.
 Most changes are harmless.

-It is important to get medical help whenever dehydration is caused by illness, or the person is unable to take in fluids.
-This is especially important if there is no explanation for the dehydration or it is severe.
+Seek medical help whenever dehydration is caused by illness, or if the person is unable to take in fluids.
+This is especially important if there is no explanation for the dehydration, or it is severe.

-Dehydration can be dangerous for anyone, but especially vulnerable people like the very young or old.
+Dehydration can be dangerous for anyone, but especially young children or older adults.

-A clear flag for getting medical help is red-colored urine.
-If there is any doubt about what is causing a change in the urine, people should see a doctor.
+A clear indicator for seeking medical help is red-colored urine.
+If there is any doubt about the cause of a change in the urine, people should see a doctor.

-Some problems that change urine color are rare but serious.
+Some conditions that change urine color are rare but serious.
 A tumor in the urinary tract is one example of a rare cause that needs an urgent diagnosis.

-Seeing a doctor is also important if any changes last longer than 2 or 3 days.
-Further symptoms that cause any concern should also be looked at.
+Seeing a doctor is also important if any changes last longer than 2 or 3 days or accompany other symptoms.

 Is bright yellow urine a reason to worry?